Skip to Main Content

 Coordinated Sound Departments Across Japan

 Our production sound teams cover the full range of Japanese shooting.
-That spans set dialogue days on Toho Studios stages in Tokyo through to multi-site NHK drama schedules sweeping Yokohama, Osaka, and Kyoto.
+That spans set dialogue days on Toho Studios stages in Tokyo through to multi-site NHK drama schedules across Yokohama, Osaka, and Kyoto.

-Here is how this works in practice.
 Each team is built around a lead mixer with a boom op and utility tech.
 We scale up or trim back to match the tempo of your feature, episode series, or commercial campaign.
 Crews are bilingual where it matters.
-They are fluent in the flows Toho, Nikkatsu, and global co-productions expect.
-They link straight with post houses including Sony PCL for delivery.
+They are fluent in the workflows that Toho, Nikkatsu, and global co-productions expect, and they link straight to post houses like Sony PCL for delivery.

-Here is the short of it.
-We build teams to the beat of your call sheet, not a default crew template.
+We build teams to the beat of your call sheet, not to a default crew template.
 Lean doc mixers handle Hokkaido vérité work and run-and-gun shoots through the back lanes of Shibuya or Asakusa.
 Fuller teams cover multi-cam drama, playback-driven music videos, and high-pressure commercial spots out of Osaka and Yokohama studios.

-Here is the breakdown.
-Kit can travel with the mixer.
-It can come from rental partners we book.
-It can also merge with gear you have already locked in.
+Kit can travel with the mixer, come from rental partners we book, or blend with gear you have already locked in.
 Our role is to keep the audio side of the schedule steady.
-One booking, one point of contact, one steady team from prep through wrap.
+You get one booking, one point of contact, and one steady team from prep through wrap.

 FAQ